 When life hurts, and I mean, really hurts, our faith in Jesus sometimes hurts too.
 It’s hard to have faith when life hurts.
 Harder, I think, then when life is going our way.

-When we are realizing our dreams, when relationships are thriving, when finances are flowing and the stars are aligning, having faith in God comes natural to us.
+When we are realizing our dreams, when relationships are thriving, when finances are flowing, and the stars are aligning, having faith in God comes natural to us.
 And I suppose it should.
-Nothing wrong with that.

-But when the wheels fall off or the shit hits the fan, when life falls apart and nothing seems to be going right, we feel our faith being tested.
+But when the wheels fall off or when life falls apart and nothing seems to be going right, we feel our faith being tested.
 Sometimes deeply tested.
 This too, I think, is a natural response.
 To feel stretched in our faith when chaos threatens to fracture the wholeness of our lives reveals that we are human.
 And to be human means to hurt sometimes.
 Sometimes more than we want.
-Nothing wrong with that either.
-It’s just reality.

 Faith in the Gospel of John

 As part of my seminary studies, I took a course on the Gospel of John with a professor by the name of Dr. Ian Scott.
 He, like many other New Testament scholars I’ve read, suggest that the Greek verb for faith (pisteuo) is actually best translated as “to trust” or “to entrust” — it’s an act of trust that involves significantly more than cognitive belief or the declaration of a creed.